alexserver/gomezarceo/content/about/en.md

 Javascript Engineer
 Apr 2022 - August 2023

-I worked as a Front End Engineer, side to side with Product to bring new features and fix bugs to the admin dashboard of our main product, Pubfig.
-I also collaborated with a high-paced project to build the next generation of our Public Dashboard, made in [Vue3](https://vuejs.org/), to be finished and delivered to production in less than 4 months.
+I helped Freestar to maintain and bring new features to the Main Dashboard, used by their internal people, the Ad Associates, to deliver the best service to Freestar Publishers, working alongside Product Managers and a highly skilled cross-functional team.

+I also was part of the team that built the next generation of their Public Dashboard, the main interface to the Publishers that served cutting-edge data reports, in a record time of 3 months within the company’s history.

 ✅ Relevant Tech:
 - ES6